Linear and Aerial Perspective

 There are two main elements in perspective drawing:

-- Aerial Perspective which deals with the atmospheric effects on tones and colours.
+- AERIAL PERSPECTIVE (also called ATMOSPHERIC PERSPECTIVE) which deals with the atmospheric effects on tones and colours.